 The city of Moshi is visited by a number of tourists every year due to its proximity to Kilimanjaro, however, the city itself is not that old.
 It was in fact established in the late 1800s as a German camp.
 Today, the city has a sizeable Muslim population, which is why finding mosques and suitable restaurants is not a hassle here.
 The Moshi Tanzania Mosque is right in the middle of the town.
 Its white architecture with the looming towers puts the mind at peace and offers the kind of solace you need while offering daily prayers.
 A must-visit while on a trip to Moshi!

 5. Gaddafi Mosque

 One of the most famous mosques in Tanzania, this is the largest mosque in the country.
 It is also the second largest in the whole continent.
 The mosque is named after the famous Libyan leader Muammar Al Gaddafi as he provided the money to build this structure.
-The architecture and the grandeur of this mosque are quite noteworthy, which is why tourists from all over the world visit it on their trip to Tanzania.
+The architecture and the grandeur of this mosque are quite noteworthy, which is why tourists from all over the world plan to travel Tanzania.
 This beautiful mosque is centrally located in the town of Dodoma and can seat about three thousand people easily, which gives a rough idea of its huge size.

 Location: Dodoma, Tanzania

 6. Malindi Mosque

 One of the oldest entries on this list of mosques in Tanzania, Malindi Mosque is popular for its architecture.
 It is one of the only mosques in the world to not have the dome-like structure.
 Here, the architect chose for a conically shaped structure on the top of a cubical platform, which gives the peculiar vibe to this mosque.
 Dating back to the fifteenth century, this beautiful place is built by and for Sunni Muslims and is one of the oldest structures of its kind in Zanzibar.